Mixd/wp-deploy/readme.md

 ## Unsupported/Untested tech

 Some of the following tech is more untested than anything else.
-This could due to time constraints or unfamiliarity with the software:
+This could be due to time constraints or unfamiliarity with the software:

 - Nginx
 - Git (lower than version 1.7.3)